The 15 Best Home Decor Brands the Livingetc Team Keeps Bookmarked — Plus Our Fave Buys

 Best for accent chairs: OKA

-If you've got a dark corner you're unsure what to do with, or a room that needs a little pizazz then chance are OKA will have just the accent chair you need.
-Its brand style is traditional-meets-quirky, meaning it sells a aura of grandness that is nothing if not personality-filled.
-In other words, it's an ideal source for that statement piece you've been missing.
+If you've got a dark corner you're unsure how to handle or a room that needs a little pizazz, then chances are OKA will have just the accent chair you need.
+Its brand style is traditional-meets-quirky, meaning it sells an aura of grandness that is nothing if not personality-filled.
+In other words, it's perfect for that statement piece you've been missing.

 The editor's pick of what to buy from OKA